-This Wednesday, the “data ethics commission” of the German government released a 240-page report (pdf).
+This Wednesday, the “data ethics commission” of the German government released a 240-page report (PDF, English version here).
 It contains 75 concrete recommendations regarding the digitization of society, many of which have to do with algorithmic decision-making.

 The 16-strong commission, which included 9 men, started work in 2018.
 It brought together a majority of scholars, data protection officers and some representatives of the industry.
 While their work addressed several aspects of digitization, in particular a recommendation to abandon any plan to treat personal data as pieces of property that could be bought and sold, the third part of their report was entirely devoted to algorithmic systems.